 This Agreement shall be governed by, construed, and enforced in accordance with the laws of the State of Washington without reference to choice of law principles, and venue of any suit between the parties arising out of this agreement shall be in the Superior Court of Snohomish County, Washington.

-Interlocal Agreement with Marysville Re Auto Theft Task Force - Page 5 This Agreement constitutes the whole and entire agreement among the parties as to the Task Force and no other understandings, oral, or otherwise, regarding the Task Force shall be deemed to exist or bind the parties.
+Interlocal Agreement with Marysville Re Auto Theft Task Force - Page 5 no other understandings, oral, or otherwise, regarding the Task Force shall be deemed to exist or bind the parties.